$0 Mexico → Canada Express Entry Guide — Quick-Start Checklist

 • Education (Licenciatura = Bachelor's degree): 120 points

-The 2024 general all-program draws required 524–546 points.
-The gap is approximately 80–100 points.
+General all-program draws have been compared at 520+.
+The gap is 70+ points.
 Adding a year of Canadian work experience adds roughly 40–80 points depending on profile details — but that requires actually being in Canada first, which creates a circular dependency unless you use the CUSMA entry route.

 Adding French at NCLC 7 changes the picture without requiring you to first enter Canada:

-• Second-language proficiency bonus (French NCLC 7): +25 points
+• Second-language proficiency bonus (French NCLC 7): up to 24 points

-That score reaches the range of general all-program draws and simultaneously qualifies for category-based French-language draws, where IRCC has issued invitations at cutoffs as low as 379.
+That score reaches the range of general all-program draws and simultaneously qualifies for category-based French-language draws, where IRCC has issued invitations in the reported 379–400 range.
 The key insight for Spanish speakers: reaching NCLC 7 in French takes approximately 8–12 months of focused study, compared to 18–24 months for an English native speaker, because of the shared cognate vocabulary (nación/nation, información/information, político/politique) and parallel grammatical structures.
 A Mexican professional who invests 10 months in French study achieves more CRS improvement than someone who spends two additional years accumulating work experience.

 The CUSMA Alternative: Enter Canada First, Apply for PR After